Updated 14th April 2022

 5. Beans and legumes

-Beans and legumes are good for your overall health, and they provide plenty of fiber and protein that release energy slowly while keeping you fuller for longer.
+Beans and legumes are good for your overall health.
+Plus, they provide plenty of fiber and protein that release energy slowly while keeping you full for longer.

 • black beans